kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/spontaneous-speaking.md

 3) Your body language and other nonvocal nonverbal cues.

-In this section we will explore each of the three aspects of speaking introduced above.
-So that you can feel more confident in achieving your speaking goals, which is **to ensure your message is accurately heard, understood, and acted upon.**
+In this section we will explore each of the three aspects of speaking introduced above, so that you can feel more confident in achieving your speaking goal of **ensuring your message is accurately heard, understood, and acted upon.**

 Note, that this section is not speicifically directed towards public speaking or presenting.
 However, all the information provided here is still applicable to planned speaking contexts.